 We’ve been hearing through the grape-vine that there might be an announcement on the way, and it will be interesting to see what NICE inContact has been working on.
 In terms of past news, we had highlighted their Salesforce integration, and more recently the provider has been awarded twice for their platform, including being chosen as a leader for Gartner’s 2019 Workforce Engagement Management.

 What I am really interested to see is if there will be any discussion surrounding any new advancements or inclusions of AI within the platform, however.
 And only time will tell.
+Our inContact Reviews will be a great place to keep an eye on customer reactions to any advancements.

 Logitech probably isn’t one of the names you would have initially expected to see on our list, but we are actually very curious to see how the hardware giant will push even further into the meetings and collaboration world.
 We all know Logitech for not only their consumer products, but even their headsets — routinely a top choice for many of our best call center headset comparisons — and the provider had even begun to push further into huddle rooms.